SamuelCharpentier/cep-bundle-core/README.md

 ## Configuration

-The bundler can be configured and the default values overwritten in different ways:
+You can overwrite the default values and configure the bundler in 3 different places:

 1. A `cep` object in your projects `package.json` ;
 2. Environement valiables (ex: a `.env` file with `dotenv` npm package)